-Whether your a health nut or lead a sedentary lifestyle, everyone can gain these health benefits of physical activity.
+Whether your a health nut or lead a sedentary lifestyle, everyone can benefit from physical activity.
 You stumbled upon this post to learn about the benefits of physical activity for you, a loved one, or for your children.
 Did you know that more than 80% of adults don’t get the required amount of physical activity recommend exercise?
 This statistic is quite alarming but you can do something now to change this statistic around.
 The Center for Disease Control (CDC) recommends that adults get an average of 2.5 hours of moderate or an hour and 15 minutes of vigorous physical activity each week.

-If you aren’t currently active, it is very important that you start slowly especially if you are living a sedentary lifestyle.
+If you aren’t currently active, it is very important that you start slowly especially if you are sedentary.
 Starting a rigorous exercise program such as running when you are out of shape can trigger health problems, especially cardiac.
 The episode is not likely to happen when you are doing the activity but you’re at the highest risk just shortly after you have completed the activity.
 Always talk to your doctor before starting an exercise routine.
-Your doctor can help you choose the proper exercise program and help you gain the benefits of physical activity.

 Starting an exercise program today will drastically improve your health and make you feel better.
 Here are the top five health benefits of physical activity.